 "I am jealous over you with godly jealousy, for I have betrothed you to one husband, that I may present you as a chaste virgin to Christ."
-(2 Cor.
-11:2)
+(2 Corinthians 11:2)

-Dallas Seminary theologian Chancellor and retired President, John W. Walvoord writes as follows:
+Dallas Seminary former Chancellor and retired President, John W. Walvoord wrote as follows:

 "Taking this figure as a spiritual picture of the relationship of Christ to His church, it is evident that for individual Christians, the marriage as far as its legal character is concerned is consummated at the moment an individual puts his trust in Jesus Christ as Savior.
 In the case of the Christian, the dowry has already been paid in the sacrifice of Christ on the cross, and the bride has been purchased and claimed in a legal way by the Bridegroom.
 The church is, therefore, already married to Christ as far as the technical relationship is concerned.
 The day will come, however, when the Bridegroom will come for His bride and this is fulfilled in the rapture of the church.
 At that time the Bridegroom will claim His bride and take her to His Father's house.
 This is the background of the statements in John 14:2,3 where Christ said: 'In my Father's house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself, that where I am, there ye may be also.'
 This passage contemplates that Christ in the present age is preparing a place for His bride.
 When this is complete and the bride is ready, He will come to take the bride to her heavenly home which will be accomplished by the rapture and translation of the church.